Windower/docs/_pages/linux.md

 The easiest way to use Windower 4 on Linux is through Lutris.
 The scripts available in the Lutris database enable a fully functional launcher UI and do not require the use of the `linuxfix` addon.

 ## Prerequisites
-Install Lutris on your system.
+* Install Lutris on your system.
 Refer to the [Lutris documentation](https://lutris.net/downloads) for the best way to do this for your system.
+* Configure Lutris to use the most recent version of Wine. (`lutris-GE-Proton8-10` as of July 18, 2023)

 ## Installing FINAL FANTASY XI
 Install Final Fantasy XI with the script that is configured to use D8VK.
 This installer uses a modern version of Wine and D8VK for better compatibility and performance.